vanheeringen-lab/gimmemotifs/docs/installation.rst

 Installation packages
 ---------------------

-Installation packages for Ubuntu and Fedora are no longe supported.
+Installation packages for Ubuntu and Fedora are no longer supported.

 Installation from source
 ------------------------